rochellev/TaproomManager/README.md

 ## Description

 Taproom Manager is a React app for tracking inventory.
+I experiment with components, state and styling.
 <br/>
 ## Installing Taproom